-There is parking to the front of the cottage.
+There is parking close to the cottage.

 This is a no smoking cottage.

-The North Wales / Anglesey region
+The North Wales region

 Visitors to Anglesey are often delighted by the beauty of the island, with its long sandy beaches, little rocky coves and dramatic cliff top footpaths, with the backdrop of the majestic mountains of Snowdonia.